Over the past few years there have been more stories about wireless Wi-Fi baby monitors being hacked and they are still happening.

-Why do these people hack into a baby webcam?
-Well, some of them do it because they like the challenge.
-Some do it because they are not quite right in the head.
-A few are showing off to other hackers.
-And others like to cause trouble and think its fun and fair game if you don’t protect your wireless network.
+Some of them do it because they like the challenge.
+Some do it to show off to other hackers.
+Most like to cause trouble and think its fun and fair game if you don’t protect your wireless network.

 Six Steps to Stop Your Wi-Fi Baby Monitor Getting Hacked

-Your baby monitor has a standard password when it made and set up by the manufacturer.
-Hackers know all the default passwords.
-Change it now.
-And don’t change it to something as weak as 123456, p@ssword1 or your son or daughter’s name or date of birth.
-Have a look at the weakest passwords of 2014 for passwords to avoid.
+Your baby monitor has a standard password when it’s made and set up by the manufacturer.
+Hackers know and will try all the default manufacturer passwords.
+The same goes for your home Wi-Fi router.
+Change the password to a strong password option and not a weak password such as, 123456, [email protected], your child’s name, or date of birth.

-Make sure your baby monitor has the latest firmware for the model you have.
-Sign up or register the product when you buy it so you will be alerted to any software updates.
-If you have a Foscam Wi-fi camera, make sure you read this article.
+Make sure your baby monitor and internet router have the latest firmware updates for the models that you have.
+Sign up, or register the product, with the manufacturer when you buy it so they can alert you to any software updates.

-Everybody who owns a computer needs to have a firewall installed.
-A firewall stops your computer from allowing connections from other networks, computers or Wi-fi cameras that could cause these devices to be hacked.
+Everybody who owns a computer needs to have a firewall installed on their router.
+A firewall helps to stop your computer from allowing connections from other networks, computers or Wi-Fi cameras that could cause these devices to be hacked.

-If your wireless Wi-fi baby monitor is off, there is no chance ever of it being hacked.
-Turn off your baby monitor when its not being used.
-Don’t leave it on standby.
-This is the ultimate protection.
+If your wireless Wi-Fi baby monitor is off, there is no chance ever of it being hacked – this is the ultimate protection.
+Turn off your baby monitor when it’s not being used and don’t leave it on standby.

 You wouldn’t leave your front door unlocked all day and night.
 So don’t leave your computer network and baby monitor open to hackers.
 You can’t eliminate the threat of hacking 100 percent.
 Anybody who says so is deluded or lying.